csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 #### Q7: What operational events will you have as a team?
+We plan on having short meetings twice a week online to update each other on which tasks we have completed.

+In our meeting with our partner, we discussed an overview of the entire project.
+This included what was required and reach goals.
+In addition to this, we also discussed the tech stack we plan on using.

 Describe meetings (and other events) you are planning to have.
  * When and where?
 Recurring or ad hoc?
 In-person or online?